hydrobeam/website/content/tech/emacs_setup.md

 | <kbd>SPC c k</kbd>/<kbd>K</kbd> | View documentation of an item                                              |

-### `treesitter`- modern syntax highlighting
+### Tree-sitter - modern syntax highlighting

 The built in Emacs syntax highlighting for some languages can be lacking at times.
-Fortunately, thanks to `tree-sitter` there's a way to improve it!
+Fortunately, thanks to Tree-sitter there's a way to improve it!

 I'll defer to the [`emacs-tree-sitter`](https://emacs-tree-sitter.github.io/) package for an explanation.
-Essentially, `tree-sitter` introduces more performant and robust syntax highlighting which gives you more control over the buffer.
+Essentially, Tree-sitter introduces more performant and robust syntax highlighting which gives you more control over the buffer.
 Not all languages currently have support for tree-sitter parsing (refer to the module docs for more info).

-To enable `tree-sitter` support for a supported language, just add the `+tree-sitter` flag to the module.
+To enable Tree-sitter support for a supported language, just add the `+tree-sitter` flag to the module.

 ### `vterm`- a sweet terminal

 Every good editor needs an even better terminal.
 Emacs has a few solutions for built in terminals, but `vterm` is the clear winner.
-Due to integrating `libvterm`, an external C library, it is fast and offers "near universal compatibility with terminal applications" (according to the project).
+Since it's based on `libvterm` (an external C library), it's fast, light and offers "near universal compatibility with terminal applications" (according to the [project repository](https://github.com/akermu/emacs-libvterm)).
-To read more about it, visit the [project repository](https://github.com/akermu/emacs-libvterm).

 To enable it, activate the `vterm` module in your `init.el`.
 However, since it requires an external dependency, you'll be prompted to build `vterm-module.so` during the installation process.